Modernizing the CALP Database Portal: A CRM Success Story for Canadian Non-Profits

 Long-term Benefits

-For organizations using the CALP portal, these changes translate into meaningful benefits:
+For the non-profits relying on the CALP portal, these CRM and database upgrades translate into meaningful daily benefits:

 Just as importantly, the updated foundation allows the portal to adapt more easily to future requirements without disrupting existing data.